 I’ve talked about this idea in the past, and how I’ve started viewing my own work as the number one client.
 Meaning, it takes precedence over other projects and distractions.

 The way I’ve implemented this is by blocking off the first 1-2 hours of everyday to work on my own projects (as instructed by my business coach).

 This could be blogging, interacting with the Club on Facebook, sharing stuff on Twitter, writing content for a new course or freebie.
 Basically whatever I want to spend the time doing, in relation to Careful Cents business.
 And the results have been quite astounding already!

 Since I started this experiment in November 2014, (with only the first 15-30 minutes of each day blocked out) I’ve made HUGE strides in my to-do list.

 - I co-created a course with the ladies from One Woman Shop

-- Listened to my community and changed up the style of my biz mentoring sessions
+- Changed up the style of my business coaching sessions

 - Launched a new online store

 - Pushed a passion project of mine out into the world

 I’m not saying this to brag, but to prove that I’ve done more in the past 3 months than I have in the past 3 years.
 And I can honestly say it’s because I put my own business and blog FIRST each day, before anything else.